 Green tripe is the unbleached, minimally washed stomach of ruminant animals.
 Because it is not washed, it will contain some remnants of stomach contents.
 At Raw Essentials we try and ensure that our tripe is as minimally processed as possible to ensure stomach contents and the nutrient profile of the tripe stays in its most natural form.

 Ruminants (cows, sheep etc) are herbivores – they eat plant matter.
 Herbivores have the digestive enzymes required to properly breakdown copious amounts of plant matter (such as grass and hay), therefore the stomach contents remaining in green tripe will be in a pre-digested form by the time a dog (or cat) eats it.
 A carnivore would be unable to digest large amounts of plant matter if they were to eat it before it has passed through an herbivore’s gut!

 In countries where green tripe is hard to access (such as the United States), people tend to supplement their dog or cat’s raw diet with vegetables.
-We are very lucky in New Zealand to be able to access green tripe as a very functional and nutrient dense food.
+We are very lucky in New Zealand to be able to access green tripe as a very functional and nutrient dense food for dogs and cats.

 Source: k9 natural